zaro0508/synapse-login-aws-infra/README.md

 # SynapseLoginScipoolprodSC-infra
-Infrastructor for the SynapseLoginScipoolprodSC application.
+Infrastructor for the Synapse login application to the AWS service catalog on org-sagebase-scipoolprod